GLOSSARY – Q-R

 REIDITE (METAMORPHIC ZIRCON), ZrSiO4

-A high-pressure polymorph of zirconium orthosilicate that forms >30 GPa and is an important accessory mineral in studies of shock metamorphism as its formation conditions have been experimentally constrained.
+A high-pressure polymorph of zirconium orthosilicate that forms >30 GPa (during the crater compression stage) and is an important accessory mineral in studies of shock metamorphism as its formation conditions have been experimentally constrained.
 Naturally occurring reidite is rare.
 Reidite has been found in crater impacts: the Chesapeake Bay Crater in Virginia, Rock Elm Crater in Wisconsin.
 Laboratory and theoretical results show how zircon transforms into reidite and then back into zircon.

 Structure and stability of ZrSiO4 under hydrostatic pressure, Marqués, et al APS PHYSICS 2006